caradryanl/CopyMark/diffusers/README.md

 We include three models for our benchmark: [Latent Diffusion Models (Celeba-HQ-256)](https://huggingface.co/CompVis/ldm-celebahq-256), [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), and [CommonCanvas XL C](https://huggingface.co/common-canvas/CommonCanvas-XL-C).
 Clone these models from huggingface to `models/` directory.

-## Evaluation results
+## Step 2: Reproducing benchmark results

-Basically, the evaluation results consist of two parts: results on evaluation datasets (with appendix `eval` in the directory name) and results on test datasets (with appendix `test` in the directory name).
-To reproduce the results:
+Basically, the benchmark results consist of two parts: results on evaluation datasets (with appendix `eval` in the directory name) and results on test datasets (with appendix `test` in the directory name).
+Check our paper for the difference between these two parts.
+To reproduce these results:

-- First, run baselines on evaluation datasets to get the first part of results as well as **the thresholds of different baselines**.
+- First, run baselines on evaluation datasets to get the first part of results as well as the files that contain the thresholds calculated on the evaluation datasets (**threshold files**).

 - Second, moving the thresholds to `experiments` directory because we need to test these thresholds on test datasets.

 - Third, run baselines on test datasets to get the second part of results.

-### Step 1: Running baselines on evaluation datasets
+### Part 1: Results on evaluation datasets

 Run the following commands:
 ```